sahanrashmikaslk/Neonatal_jaundice_detection/README.md

-# Neonatal Jaundice Detection via Image Analysis
+# Neonatal Jaundice Detection via CNN + MobileNetV3-Small + Streamlit

 This project implements a machine learning model to detect potential signs of neonatal jaundice from images of an infant's eyes or skin.
 It includes a Streamlit web application for easy interaction, allowing users to upload images, use a webcam for snapshots, or utilize a live camera feed for real-time (frame-by-frame) analysis.